- WHAT ARE LICE?

 - HOW CAN YOU TELL IF SOMEONE HAS HEAD LICE?

 Lice cause intense itching of the scalp.
 Parents and teachers should watch for children who scratch their heads constantly or excessively.
-In such cases, check the scalp for nits or lice.
+In such cases, check the scalp for lice.
+Nits will be found attached to the hair right near the scalp.
 If you're not sure what to look for, ask for help from someone who can positively identify the eggs or the insects.

 - HOW CAN I CHECK MYSELF OR MY CHILD FOR HEAD LICE?

 One simple way to check for lice is to have the person hold their head over a light-colored towel.
-Then, brush the hair and scalp vigorously towards the towel.
+Then, brush the hair and scalp vigorously downward towards the towel.
 Dislodged lice will be found on the towel.
 Because infested people usually have few lice, you can easily miss finding them.
+So, if you suspect you have lice, you may want to repeat the process..
 It is important that you carefully and thoroughly inspect the person's head, particularly the back of their neck and around their ears.
 Remember: dandruff, oil droplets in the hair and even flakes of hair spray can be confused with nits.
 Use a magnifying glass to help check for nits.
 When in doubt, consult a physician or your local health office for assistance.

 - WHAT SHOULD BE DONE IF YOU SUSPECT SOMEONE IS INFESTED?

 They should seek help from their physician, county health department, or school nurse.
-The entire family needs to be examined and treated, if necessary.
-In the case of school-age children, notify the principal immediately.
-Other children in the class must be checked by a doctor, school nurse or other health official.
+The entire family needs to be checked and treated, if necessary.
+In the case of school-age children, notify the teacher or principal immediately.
+Although this may be a cause for embarassment, other children in the class must be checked by a doctor, school nurse or other health official because the problem will continue in the class and your child may end up getting infested with lice again from another source.
 Letters can be sent home to notify each family of the problem and the possible need for them to take measures to prevent further spread of lice to other family members.
 The letters should help solve the problem and should not be used to single out any child as the cause of the problem.
+If your child plays with children that do not attend the same school, it's important to talk to their parents as well because in these situations, the problem will not stop if you only focus on the school.

 - WILL SOAP AND WATER KILL LICE?